Shoulder Arthroplasty

 DISCHARGE

 The physiotherapy will continue seamlessly after your discharge.
-This takes place either on an outpatient basis or as part of an inpatient stay in a rehabilitation clinic, for which we first have to request a cost acceptance from your insurance company.
-The stitches are removed after about 12 days by your family doctor or in the rehabilitation clinic.
-The shoulder vest may be omitted after the first consultation in our clinic six weeks after the operation.
-Movement therapy is also continuously increased.
+This takes place usually on an outpatient basis, rarely as part of an inpatient stay in a rehabilitation clinic, if needed due to your health status and costs are covered by your insurance.
+The suture material is removed after about 12 days by your family doctor or in the rehabilitation clinic.
+The abduction pillow may be omitted after the first consultation in our clinic six weeks after the operation.
+Movement therapy is also continu-ously increased.
 It is usually possible to drive a car for short distances after about 8-10 weeks.
-After about 3 months, you will be able to strain your arm with moderate strength in everyday life.
-However, physical therapy to improve mobility and strength will continue for about six months after the procedure.